noynaert/csc274handouts/Unit_02_BasicCommandsAndManPages/Unit_02_030_Man_Pages.md

 - Start two command windows, do an ssh session to turing in each window.
   - Open "man less" in one window.
   - Open "less moby.txt" in the other window.
-  - Arrange them side by side.
+  - Arrange the windows side by side.

 There are a lot of less commands.
 You don't need to learn them all immediately.
 You don't need to learn some of them ever!

+- How do you exit and get back to the terminal?
 - Arrow keys and PgUp and PgDn keys work as expected.
 - What key does half-page up?
 - What key does half-page down?